 I am half-Indian, half-English, grew up in rural Lincolnshire, studied French and Spanish at the University of Oxford in the late 1970s, then drifted into computer programming and now have a job as a software developer at the University.
 But at heart I am a painter not a geek!
 I have always loved painting, but for years of my adult life I felt undermined by people's discouraging attitude, and did not produce any artwork.
-Then I started enviously eying and sneakily using my young daughter's art materials!
+Then I started enviously eyeing and sneakily using my young daughter's art materials.
 Finally I decided I had better get some paints of my own!
 I started painting ceramic tiles to decorate my home: paintings that evoke day-dreams of a mystical, magical and unreal India populated by blue or yellow elephants, jewelled peacocks and women in embroidered red-and-gold saris.